waigania13/carmen/API.md

 _text     | Text to index for this feature.
 Synonyms, translations, etc. should be separated using commas.
 _center   | An array in the form [lon,lat].
 _bbox     | Optional.
 A bounding box in the form [minx,miny,maxx,maxy].
+_score    | Optional.
+A float or integer to sort equally relevant results by.
+Higher values appear first.